 - Ensure that your seam allowances are all folded inwards, then topstitch all edges, including the fold on the closed edge, just for consistent looks.

 - Fold the strip at the centre.
-Double check position for size and sew to create the loop for going around the bow tie.
+Double check position for size.
+Sew to create the loop for around the bow tie.
 Make sure this seam is strong.

-- Attach your Velcro to the ends of the strips.
+- Attach Velcro to the ends of the strips.
 Sewing Velcro can sometimes be a bit fiddly and small pieces can be difficult to pin and sew.
-If your Velcro isn’t self-adhesive, you may find a little double-sided tape helpful in keeping things in position for sewing instead of trying to pin.
+If your Velcro isn’t self-adhesive, you may find double-sided tape helpful for keeping things in position for sewing instead of trying to pin.

 Finishing and attaching the bow tie: